TilakJannu/kasparro-ai-agentic-content-generation-system-Tilak-Mahesh-Jannu/docs/projectdocumentation.md

 New workflows → add new agents

-Existing agents and logic blocks remain unchanged, minimizing regression risk.
+Existing components remain unchanged, minimizing risk.

-11. Design Rationale

-This architecture mirrors real-world production agentic systems where:

-responsibilities are explicit,

-logic is composable,

-orchestration is transparent,

-outputs are deterministic and machine-consumable.

-The system demonstrates engineering maturity rather than content creativity.

-12. Conclusion
+11. Conclusion

-This project successfully demonstrates the design and implementation of a modular, agentic content generation system with:
+This project demonstrates how a production-style agentic system can be built using:

 clear agent boundaries,